theiding/look-alexa-no-remote/README.md

 Eliminate the need for any physical remote controls and instead control all of your entertainment devices entirely through Alexa using voice commands.

 Remote controls are frustrating	- they are never where you need them.
 With Alexa the opportunity has finally arrived to get rid of those infrared foes.
 But unfortunately there is no existing Alexa skill that can truly replace remote controls.
-Sure, via Alexa's Smart Home skills you can turn your TV on and off, control volume, issue playback command and invoke predefined activities - no problem.
+Sure, via Alexa's Smart Home skills you can turn your TV on and off, control volume, issue playback commands and invoke predefined activities - no problem.
 But how do you complete more complex tasks like watching your latest recording, pick a movie on your Apple TV or change your TV settings?

 This project aims to fill the gap.
 Plus it hopefully serves as a helpful tutorial in general on how to create your own non-trivial Alexa skill.

-You will [run the Alexa skill in AWS](#1-alexa-skill-setup) and [provide a web service to send remote control commands](#2-remote-control-web-service-setup) on a server of your choice (based on [openHAB](http://www.openhab.org) and [Harmony Hub](https://www.logitech.com/en-us/product/harmony-hub) if you leverage the [sample web service implementation](#2-2-sample-rest-api-implementation-with-openhab)).
+You will [run the Alexa skill in AWS](#1-alexa-skill-setup) and [provide a web service to send remote control commands](#2-remote-control-web-service-setup) on a server of your choice (based on [openHAB](http://www.openhab.org) and [Harmony Hub](https://www.logitech.com/en-us/product/harmony-hub) if you leverage the [sample web service implementation](#22-sample-rest-api-implementation-with-openhab)).

 Deep-dive into installation, architecture and implementation on Youtube.